luismasuelli/simple-stats-challenge/README.md

 ## Testing

-If you want to test this repository then just [create and] activate a virtual environment of your choice and:
+If you want to test this repository then just do this after cloning this repo:

-    $ pip install pytest
+    $ pip install -U pytest
     $ cd challenge-team-international/
     $ pytest